hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

-* Consistent error handling (currently logged to console only in some places).
+* Handling errors consistently (currently logged to console only in some places).
-* Show friendly names in buddy list.
-* Get list of participants in group chat.
+* Geting list of participants in group chat.
-* Download profile pictures.
+* Downloading profile pictures.
-* Proxy support.
+* Supportin proxy servers.
-* Send receipts conditionally.
+* Sending receipts conditionally.

 Known issues:

-* After successfully scanning the QR code, connection is not marked as "connected".
-Manual reconnect resolves the issue.
 * In case the QR code times out, the request window remains visible until dismissed by user.
 * Notification about friendly name is shown every time it is received.